devshorts/JEnumerable/README.md

 Java Enumerable
 ----

 This is an implementation of deferred lazy collections using Java.
-Inspired by F# and C#.
+Inspired by F#, C#, and Haskell.
 The goal is to make working with iterable items easier.
 Most list processing is a series of transformations and iterations.
 By leveraging simple and composable functions you can reduce edge cases, off by 1 errors, extraneous processing and unintentional performance bottlenecks.
 Also, you can easily create (and end) infinite lazy streams.

 Currently JEnumerable provides